Starting a Pet Business

 - You need to be flexible with your schedule

 Moreover, you need to make clear terms when it comes to emergency pet-sitting calls.
-For example, can the pet owner call you anytime when they suddenly have to go out of town, and can they just drop their pet to you at the last minute?
+For example, can the pet owner call you anytime when they suddenly have to go out of town, and can they just drop their pet off at the last minute?
 Or they must call you first and have a schedule days before they leave their pet under your care?

 - Having the passion to take care of animals is not enough